Business & Technology

 Secure the Entire Infrastructure: Traditional WAN connections are rapidly being replaced with SD-WAN because it is inherently smarter and more agile.
 But in many cases, SD-WAN is not necessarily more secure—which is why every organization with an SD-WAN strategy needs to be considering a secure SD-WAN solution (SD-WAN built on a security-based platform, like an NGFW) as their primary approach to replacing legacy remote connectivity to cloud and data center resources from branch offices and certain super-users.

 Ransomware has become a top global concern.
 The White House has announced the formation of a cybersecurity task force.
 It has also designated those who perpetrate ransomware attacks as terrorists, giving law enforcement agencies additional resources and stricter penalties when fighting cybercriminals.
 Other countries are doing the same.
 Law enforcement agencies, like Interpol, are also raising the bar on combating ransomware.
-The Department of Justice has also directed federal prosecutors across the U.S. to coordinate any ransomware investigations with the new Ransomware and Digital Extortion Task Force set up to focus on ransomware.
+The Department of Justice (DoJ) has also directed federal prosecutors across the U.S. to coordinate any ransomware investigations with the new Ransomware and Digital Extortion Task Force set up to focus on ransomware.
+These are important developments given the threats governments and other organizations face today.

 But we all need to do our part.
 And that starts by building an effective ransomware strategy, including critical security resources designed to address ransomware attack vectors.
 It's an action every organization needs to prioritize.